Efficient Inference in First Passage Time Models: Main Methods

 where $\delta_u=\mu-b_1,\alpha_j=(j+\frac{1}{2})c+(-1)^j\overline{a}$. \item Similarly, the FPTD on the lower boundary $\ell(t)$ is given by

 where $\delta_\ell=-\mu+b_2, \beta_j=(j+\frac{1}{2})c-(-1)^j\overline{a}$.

 \item Letting $y=x-\overline{b}T$, the NPD at the vertical boundary $t=T$ is given by

-\end{itemize} For the single-stage model \eqref{eqn: single-stage} with a nonzero starting point $x_0$ and a diffusion coefficient $\sigma$ that does not equal to $1$, it's straightforward to obtain its FPTDs and NPD by some shifting and scaling: For notational convenience we further let $\mathcal{B}=(a_1, b_1, a_2, b_2, T)$ denote the collection of all the boundary parameters, then we have
+\end{itemize} For the single-stage model \eqref{eqn: single-stage} with a nonzero starting point $x_0$ and a diffusion coefficient $\sigma$ that does not equal $1$, it is straightforward to obtain its FPTDs and NPD by some shifting and scaling: For notational convenience we further let $\mathcal{B}=(a_1, b_1, a_2, b_2, T)$ denote the collection of all the boundary parameters, then we have

 An illustration of the single-stage model is shown in \figref{fig: single-stage}(a).